stfc/janus-core/README.md

 - The structure trajectory every 100 steps, written to `NaCl-npt-T300.0-p1.0-traj.xyz`
 - The structure to be able to restart the dynamics every 1000 steps, written to `NaCl-npt-T300.0-p1.0-res-1000.xyz`
 - A log of the processes carried out, written to `md.log`
+- A summary of the inputs and start/end time, written to `md_summary.yml`.

 Additional options may be specified.
 For example: